d3k4-k3rb3r0s/CarWash/README.md

 In two days of stopping by random parking lots, with my pi400 cyberdeck, equipped with a super basic 2.4g Alfa adapter I obtained over 50 cleartext PSK's.
 Mind you, this is ONLY pixiedust.
 No three foot long reaver commands to work against super specific AP's, no " " pin trick... just rolling and reaving with pixie-dust.

-I reported my finding in various places across the interwebz and more or less got told I was an idiot or lying.
-By all means, take the newer moree fleshed out CarWash for a spin, and let me know what you find.
+I reported my finding in various places across the interwebz and more or less got told I was an idiot or lying in most places.
+By all means, take the newer more fleshed out CarWash for a spin, and let me know what you find.

 Anyone interested in helping develop CarWash can reach out to me here or on discord.
 Discord = "butlerian jihadist".